Ozon3Org/Ozon3/README.md

 ## LICENSE and Terms of Services 📰

-1. Ozone is licensed under the GNU GENERAL PUBLIC LICENSE v3.0, and so it cannot be used for closed-source software or for monetary gain.
+1. Ozon3 is licensed under the GNU GENERAL PUBLIC LICENSE v3.0, and so it cannot be used for closed-source software or for monetary gain.
-2. The WAQI API, which Ozone uses to provide data, has it's own [Acceptable Usage Policy](https://aqicn.org/api/tos/).
+2. The WAQI API, which Ozon3 uses to provide data, has it's own [Acceptable Usage Policy](https://aqicn.org/api/tos/).
 Please refer to it for more details.

 ## Contributors